kecheng55/kecheng/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Ke Cheng's primary research pursuits revolve around the creation of innovative chemical techniques for advancing cancer drug discovery and therapeutic applications.
-He pioneered the utilization of tetrazole and isoxazole groups as native photo-cross-linkers in chemoproteomics, offering robust methodologies for mapping the interactome of drugs containing these components.
-Additionally, Dr. Cheng possesses substantial expertise in crafting near-infrared (NIR) fluorescence probes and inorganic biomaterials for nanomedicine.
-His contributions encompass the invention of a range of activatable fluorescence probes and the development of fully functionalized black phosphorus for precise, targeted cancer theranostics.
+Dr. Ke Cheng's research interests revolve around the creation of innovative chemical techniques to advance cancer drug discovery and therapeutic options.
+He pioneered the utilization of tetrazole and isoxazole groups as native photo-cross-linkers for chemoproteomics, offering robust methodologies for mapping the interactome of tetrazole/isoxazole-based drugs.
+Additionally, Dr. Cheng possesses substantial expertise in crafting functional chemical probes and inorganic materials as nanomaterials for biomedical applications.
+His contributions encompass the invention of a range of activatable fluorescence probes and the development of functionalized black phosphorus for precise, targeted cancer theranostics.
 {style="text-align: justify;"}